7 Tips for Taking Care of Your Brain

 That’s why you should avoid eating too many fats and, more importantly, industrialized foods because they make it difficult to maintain good brain health in the long run.

-- Alpha lipoic acid: Also essential for neurons, it fights stress and neutralizes free radicals.
-It is in green vegetables like spinach, lettuce, cabbage, broccoli, etc.
+- Alpha lipoic acid: This is also essential for neurons, as it fights stress and neutralizes free radicals.
+You can find it in green vegetables like spinach, lettuce, cabbage, broccoli, etc.

 3. Physical Activity

 Walking for an hour a day, riding a bike, swimming, or doing any activity everyday is enough to improve your neuron connections.

 4. Handle Your Emotions Better

-This is why it is important to handle things calmly, prioritize positive thoughts, and see things from a more serene perspective in which you value yourself and your physical and mental health.
+This is why it’s important to handle things calmly, prioritize positive thoughts, and see things from a more serene perspective in which you value yourself and your physical and mental health.

-Having a good social life with friends and relatives around you that provide you with experiences, conversation, support, encouragement, excitement, projects, and dreams, makes your interest in life greater.
-Your brain “is nurtured” by these other nutrients that make its vault of experiences even bigger and its reserve stronger and more powerful.
+Having a good social life with friends and relatives around you that provide you with support, fun, and encouragement is also great for your brain.
+Your brain is nurtured by these social nutrients that make its vault of experiences even bigger and its reserve stronger and more powerful.

 6. Sleep for at Least 7 to 8 Hours

-Sleeping is fundamental for the body and mind.
+Sleeping is fundamental for your body and mind.
 In fact, the latter especially requires it in order to carry out its tasks,like organizing memories and experiences, storing, cataloging, arranging…